 Lawtell is a very small town located in the state of Louisiana.
 With a population of 1,066 people and just one neighborhood, Lawtell is the 228th largest community in Louisiana.

-Lawtell is a blue-collar town, with 35.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lawtell, you'll notice that it is more blue-collar than most other communities in America.
+35.48% of Lawtell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lawtell is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Lawtell who work in healthcare (22.58%), personal care services (15.84%), and healthcare suport services (11.14%).

 Of important note, Lawtell is also a town of artists.
 Lawtell has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lawtell’s character.

-Being a small town, Lawtell does not have a public transit system used by locals to get to and from work.
+Lawtell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Lawtell has one of the lowest overall levels of education in the country: only 4.29% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.